 Educational Advising Services

-The EducationUSA Advising Center in Kigali is located in the Information Resource Center (IRC) in the U.S. Embassy.
+The EducationUSA Advising Center in Kigali is located in the American Center in the U.S. Embassy.
 It provides a comprehensive array of resources and services to persons who wish to study, train, or do research in the United States.

 Services and Resources Available: